-Grades 10-12ElectiveYear1.0 Credit-Pre-reg: By audition only; one year of experience in another high school choir is preferred

--New members are required to purchase concert attire.
+Grades 10-12 Elective Year 1.0 Credit -Pre-req : By audition only; 1 year of experience in another high school choir is preferred -New members are required to pay a costume fee. - Not offered in 2024-2025; next available year depends on enrollment

 Mixed Chorus is an advanced choral ensemble for experienced male and female voices.
 Mixed Chorus studies a variety of musical styles within the choral genre from Renaissance and classical to jazz and Broadway, which may include staging and choreography.
 Students will be expected to rehearse and perform using an advanced level of musicianship and self-discipline and will grow in their musical knowledge of sight-singing, solfege, vocal technique, choral singing, and music theory.
-Required evening concerts will be given throughout the year including fall, Holiday, Spring, and Large Group OMEA Adjudicated Event in March, as well as community performances throughout the year.
+Required evening concerts will be given throughout the year including fall, Holiday, Spring, and an Adjudicated Event in quarter 3, as well as community performances throughout the year.
 Students will also have the opportunity to participate in OMEA Solo and Ensemble Adjudicated events.